Joseph Ladapo

-Joseph Abiodun Ladapo (born December 16, 1978) is an American physician who is the surgeon general of Florida.
-He has attracted attention for spreading misinformation on COVID-19 and promoting vaccine hesitancy.
+Joseph Abiodun Ladapo (born December 16, 1978) is a Nigerian-American physician serving as the surgeon general of Florida since 2021.

+Ladapo is best known for his opposition to COVID-19 mitigation measures and promotion of COVID-19 misinformation.
+Ladapo has promoted unproven treatments, opposed vaccine and mask mandates, questioned the safety of COVID-19 vaccines, and contradicted professional medical organizations.

+On September 3, 2025, Ladapo compared all vaccine mandates to slavery: "Every last one is wrong and drips with disdain and slavery."
+He followed this with: "If we want to move toward a perfect world, a better world, we can't do it by enslaving people in terrible philosophies and taking away people's freedoms."

+On September 7, 2025, Ladapo said on CNN's State of the Union that vaccine mandates are not an issue of science but of "right and wrong."

-After immigrating to the United States from Nigeria, Ladapo earned an MD and a PhD in Health Policy from Harvard University; he served as a professor of medicine at New York University before being tenured at the University of California, Los Angeles.
-During the COVID-19 pandemic, Ladapo promoted unproven treatments, opposed vaccine and mask mandates, questioned the safety of COVID-19 vaccines, and spread miscellaneous falsehoods, contradicting professional medical organizations.
-Ladapo has also opposed gender-affirming care and counselling for transgender and nonbinary minors.
+After immigrating to the United States from Nigeria, Ladapo graduated from Wake Forest University and earned a M.D. and a Ph.D. in health policy from Harvard University.
+He served as a professor of medicine at New York University before being tenured at the University of California, Los Angeles, prior to his appointment to his current position by Florida Governor Ron DeSantis.
+Ladapo has opposed gender-affirming care and counseling for transgender and nonbinary minors.

+In September 2025, Ladapo, in his capacity as Florida surgeon general, compared vaccine mandates to slavery when announcing Florida's plans to eliminate all vaccine mandates, including those for children attending public schools.
+This announcement was met with grave concern from the American Academy of Pediatrics and the Florida Education Association, among others.

 Early life and education

-Ladapo was born in Nigeria, the son of a microbiologist.
-He immigrated to the United States at age five along with his family.
+Ladapo, who is of Yoruba heritage, was born in Nigeria, the son of a microbiologist.
+He immigrated to the United States at age five with his family.
 In his memoir, Ladapo said he had been traumatized by sexual abuse from a babysitter.

-He earned a Bachelor of Arts degree in chemistry from Wake Forest University in 2000, and was a star athlete.
-Ladapo received a MD from Harvard Medical School and a PhD in Health Policy from Harvard Graduate School of Arts and Sciences in 2008.
-Ladapo completed clinical training in internal medicine at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.
+Ladapo graduated magna cum laude with a Bachelor of Arts degree in chemistry from Wake Forest University in 2000, and was a varsity track athlete at the university.
+He then earned a M.D. from Harvard Medical School and a Ph.D. in health policy from the Harvard Graduate School of Arts and Sciences in 2008, having initially begun within the Master of Public Policy program for health policy at the Harvard Kennedy School from 2003 to 2004.
+His dissertation was titled, "Cost-Effectiveness of 64-Slice Computed Tomography in Cardiac Care and An Analysis of the Adoption and Diffusion of a New Technology".

+After receiving his doctorates, Ladapo completed clinical training in internal medicine at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.